AlexDisler/cordova-icon/README.md

      $ cordova-icon

- Specify a different location for your `config.xml` or `icon.png`
+You also can specify manually a location for your `config.xml` or `icon.png`:

      $ cordova-icon --config=config.xml --icon=icon.png

+If you run a old version of Cordova for iOS / Mac and you need your files in `/Resources/icons/`, use this option:

+     $ cordova-icon --xcode-old

-For good results, your file shoud be:
+For good results, your file should be:

 - square
 - for Android and iOS, at least 192\*192px (512\*512px recommended to be future-proof)